Exhibition Graphics

 What

 From January 30th to July 28th, 2024, the Barry Art Museum at Old Dominion University hosted an exhibition celebrating doll designer Martha Jenks Chase.
-To support the exhibition’s outreach and visitor engagement, I developed an 8.5 x 11 tri-fold brochure, exhibit map, poster, and logo that conveyed the spirit and significance of Chase’s work.
+To support outreach and visitor engagement, I developed an 8.5 x 11 tri-fold brochure, an exhibit map, a poster, and a logo that captured the spirit and significance of Chase’s work.

 Why

-The project aimed to support the exhibition’s mission to honor Martha Chase and educate visitors on her impact within the doll industry.
-It was essential that the materials communicated her historical significance in a clear and engaging way for museum visitors.
+The project aimed to support the exhibition’s mission of honoring Martha Chase and educating visitors about her impact on the doll industry.
+It was essential that the materials communicated her legacy in a clear and engaging way for museum visitors.

 How